Navigation:

 Socially, we have our Spring Dance, Officers’ Cotillion,

-other locations.
-Also open meetings, New Years Eve Party, roasts, membership
+other events.
+Also open meetings, roasts, membership

 dinners, plus other assorted individual and Grand Lodge events.
 Many are